Web Application Penetration Testing

 Yes, we regularly test React, Angular, Vue applications and other modern frameworks, including their API backends and client-side logic.

-We use automated tools (such as Burp Suite Professional) to enhance our efficiency during the discovery of vulnerabilities within your applications.
+We use automated tools to enhance discovery efficiency, but testing is entirely manually-led and intelligence-driven.
+Every finding is validated and exploited by our consultants.
 We do not run a vulnerability scan and call it a day.

 Yes, we can test web applications regardless of the underlying platform or technology stack.
 This includes CMS-based sites such as WordPress and WooCommerce, e-commerce platforms like Shopify, custom-built applications in any language or framework (PHP, Python, Node.js, .NET, Ruby on Rails, etc.), and SaaS platforms built on modern stacks like React, Angular, or Vue with API backends.

-The approach is tailored to the platform.
-For WordPress sites, we assess plugin vulnerabilities, theme security, authentication controls, and common CMS misconfigurations.
+- For WordPress sites, we assess plugin vulnerabilities, theme security, authentication controls, and common CMS misconfigurations.

-For Shopify, testing focuses on custom app logic, third-party integrations, and checkout flows.
+- For Shopify, testing focuses on custom app logic, third-party integrations, and checkout flows.

-For custom-built applications, we conduct a thorough assessment of the full application surface, looking at the authentication, authorisation, business logic, data handling, and API security.
+- For custom-built applications, we conduct a thorough assessment of the full application surface, looking at the authentication, authorisation, business logic, data handling, and API security.

-If you’re unsure of what you may need for your website or application pentest, get in touch – we’re happy to discuss your environment during a brief scoping call.
+If you’re unsure of what you may need for your website or application pentest, get in touch.
+We’re happy to discuss your environment during a brief scoping call.